Menu

 Global variables can be made local (private) with closures.

-A function can access all variables defined inside the function, like this:
+A function can access all variables in the local scope.

 Example